hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 ###Community System Providers

-Community System Providers (CSPs) may register privileged applications with HMRC.
+Community System Providers (CSPs) will register privileged applications with HMRC.

-Privileged applications do not require each end user to have Government Gateway credentials.
+The CSP system will supply data identifying each declarant during each interaction with CDS.

-Following registration, the credentials you are supplied with can be used to generate a Time-based One-Time Password (TOTP) code which is exchanged for an access_token.
+As CSPs are trusted by HMRC their systems will authenticate their own users.
+This acts a substitute for Government Gateway authentication described above.